daskeyboard/daskeyboard-applet--parcel-tracker/README.md

-# Q Applet: Parcel tracker
+# Q Applet: Parcel Tracker

-Displays the progress of a shipment as progress bar of 5 keys.
+Displays the progress of a shipment as a progress bar of 5 keys.

 This applet supports: